vborjesson/TC_hunter/README.md

 Theres two programs; TC_hunter and TC_hunter_BWA.

-## TC_hunter.nf
+* TC_hunter.nf
-Accepts an aligned BAM file (mapped to both host and transgenic sequence) as input.
+Accepts one or several aligned BAM files (mapped to both host and transgenic sequence) as input.
 TC-hunter then identifies anchors and chimeric reads that maps to both host and transgenig sequence.

-## TC_hunter_BWA.nf
+* TC_hunter_BWA.nf

-TC_hunter_BWA accepts raw pair end fastq files as inbut and performes BWA MEM alignment before searching for trasgenic insertion site.
+TC_hunter_BWA accepts raw pair end fastq files (from one or several samples) as inbut and performes BWA MEM alignment before searching for trasgenic insertion site.

+## Software Dependencies

+Nextflow v.19.01.0
+BWA MEM v.0.7.5a (only if you run TC_hunter_BWA.nf) Samtools v.1.9
+R v.3.5.1
+python v.3.5.1
+igv v.2.1.7 (You can choose to run this separately)

-## Install
+## Install TC-hunter

-Clone the repository from Github and put it in your path (or add the path to config file)
+Clone the repository from Github and put it in your path (or add the direct path to config file)
 ```
 git clone https://github.com/vborjesson/TC_hunter.git